rjdewberry/PhoneBook/README.md

 PhoneBook
 =========

-	LDAP phonebook using metro-like theming.
+	LDAP phonebook using metro-like theming and jquery wizardry.
 	Tested with IE,Chrome,Firefox and mobile browsers.
 	The Code is pretty disgusting, but whatever.